gtuja/GSL/README.md

 };
 ```
 - BTM is responsibe for task processes and shall be invoked by GSL API, vidGslProcess.
-- Preset configurations are below and those might change depending on the UA specification.
+- Preset [Configuration](#Configuration) might change depending on the UA specification.

 ```C
 PUBLIC const tstrBtmCfg gcpstrBtmCfgTbl[BTM_TYPE_MAX] = {